Theresa Donovan

-Jeannie Theresa Donovan is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
+Theresa Donovan (introduced as Jeannie Donovan) is a fictional character from Days of Our Lives, an American soap opera on the NBC network.
 Introduced in September 1990, she was portrayed by several child actors until the character left the series in 1992, with further guest appearances in both 1996 and 1997.
 The character was reintroduced to the series in July 2013, under the portrayal of actress Jen Lilley, best known for her portrayal of Maxie Jones on General Hospital, and departed in November 2016.
 Lilley reprised the role in May 2018 for a three-month stint, departing again in July.
+Lilley briefly returned to the role in September 2023, with Emily O'Brien assuming the role in the following month.

 Theresa is the daughter of supercouple Shane Donovan and Kimberly Brady (Charles Shaughnessy and, most prominently, Patsy Pease).
 With the casting of Lilley in the role, the character entered her first major story line, opposite Casey Moss who portrays JJ Deveraux.

 Casting

 In April 2013, it was announced by Soap Opera Digest and several other sources that Jen Lilley joined the cast of Days of Our Lives in a newly created role with ties to the canvas.
 Due to the show's advanced filming schedule, Lilley began filming in the (then-unknown) role in March 2013.
 Lilley made her on-screen debut as Theresa on July 3, 2013.

 In May 2016, Daytime Confidential reported that Lilley had quit the soap after three years.
 Lilley made her final appearance on November 18, 2016.
 On November 17, 2017, it was announced that Lilley would reprise the role of Theresa; she returned on May 3, 2018.
 Lilley once again exited the role on July 19, 2018.

+On August 14, 2023, it was announced Lilley would return to the role in honor of the character of Victor Kiriakis following the passing of John Aniston earlier that year, Lilley returned on September 1, 2023.
+Weeks later, it was announced Lilley's return would be brief and the role would be recast; Lilley last appeared on September 22.

+On October 2, 2023, it was announced Emily O'Brien, who joined the cast in 2020 as Gwen Rizczech, would assume the role of Theresa; she first appeared in the final moments of the October 6 episode; she exited the role when Theresa left in July 2024.
+In November 2024, it was announced O'Brien would reprise the role; Theresa returned in March 2025.